ZcashFoundation/zebra/book/src/user/regtest.md

 internal_miner = true
 ```

+Zebra should now mine blocks on Regtest when it starts.

+To confirm that it's working, look for `successfully mined a new block` messages in the logs, or that the tip height is increasing.

 ## Using RPC methods directly

 Blocks could also be mined outside of Zebra and submitted via Zebra's RPC methods.
 This requires enabling the RPC server in the configuration by providing a `listen_addr` field: